 I deal with infringement matters quite often.
 However, I know there are many more owners of intellectual property that need legal assistance but can’t afford it.
 I totally get it.
 I’ve created this step by step guide in order to navigate your own way through an infringement matter.
-AND I’ve included a FREE cease and desist letter for you to use!

 If you’re not going to use an attorney to handle your infringement matters, you can follow this step by step guide to get you from infringement to settlement without paying for an attorney. *NOTE – you do not need a Federal Registration to go through this process, but infringers are much more likely to take you seriously if you do have a registration.

 STEP 1 – Gather Infringer’s Information

 So you’ve found someone infringing on your work.
 Not cool.
 What now?
 Before anything, gather any proof you can that shows they have advertised your work or made any sales.
 All you need is screenshots.
 You will want to provide printouts in your letter.

 On top of gathering photos, you will need the infringer’s address in order to mail the letter.
 Hopefully it’s listed somewhere online – Facebook, Instagram, website, etc. If you’re not able to find the address online, then you will need to make a purchase from the infringer in order to get their address.
 If their address is not listed on the package as the return address (drop shippers), ask if you can exchange the item and ask where to send the exchange.

 STEP 2 – Prepare & Mail the Letter

 You can easily download the template I have prepared and customize it to fit your needs (it’s at the end of this post).
 The letter has everything you need, but you will need to indicate what kind of infringement plus a few other things.
 When preparing the letter, don’t forget to print out your work and the infringer’s work so they can compare the two.